nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in HiredFiredPro.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Sorting persons by interview scores : `sort`

+Sorts the list of candidates in ascending or descending order based on their interview scores.

+Format: `sort ORDER`

+* `ORDER` can be either `a`(ascending) or `d`(descending).

+Examples:
+* `list` followed by `sort a` sorts the entire list of candidates in ascending order based on their interview scores.
+* `find Alice Betsy Charlie` followed by `sort d` sorts the resulting candidate list of the `find` command in descending order based on their interview scores.

 ### Clearing all entries : `clear`

 Clears all entries from HiredFiredPro.